Nokia X6-00

 The Nokia X6 is a music-oriented capacitive touchscreen smartphone and portable entertainment device by Nokia.
-It was announced in early September 2009 during Nokia World 2009 in Germany.
+It was announced in 1 September 2009 during Nokia World 2009 in Germany.

 The X6 replaces the Nokia 5800 as Nokia's flagship music-centred model.
 Both still slot below the high-end touchscreen model Nokia N97.
 The X6 was Nokia's first with a capacitive touchscreen.

 The X6 and the Nokia X3-00 are the first devices in newly installed Nokia Xseries.
 Before the Xseries, Nokia's music-centred devices were branded XpressMusic.
 With the X6 (and the X3 introduced same day), Nokia launched its new simpler naming strategy with just one number after the series letter.

 Release

 The original X6 includes the Comes With Music program and a licence for unlimited free downloads from the Nokia Music Store.
 The Comes With Music version shipped in late 2009 for an estimated retail price of £529.99 or €605.